github-education-resources/GitHubGraduation-2022/_data/Shubhamraut01/Shubhamraut01.md

 ---
 name: Raut Shubham Vitthal Rao
 institution: Fergusson College 🚩
-quote: You are Warrior / a Hustler winds of furtune will flow kindly upon you & you will win always each and every time.Jai Hind!
+quote: You are Warrior / a Hustler you will win always each and every time.Jai Hind!
 github_user: Shubhamraut01
 ---